yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 - For a more in depth introduction to R, check out the [software carpentries](http://swcarpentry.github.io/r-novice-inflammation/) tutorials, which are a big inspiration for the style of this workshop
 - The glacier CSV data was taken from [datahub.io](https://datahub.io/core/glacier-mass-balance#data) and studies the average mass balance of glaciers worldwide between 1945 and 2014.
 This data was sourced from the US EPA and the World Glacier Monitoring Service.
+- For more on glacier mass balance, see [www.antarcticglaciers.org](https://www.antarcticglaciers.org/glacier-processes/mass-balance/introduction-glacier-mass-balance/).
 - The Montana county shape data was sourced from the Montana state government's website with data on [administrative boundaries](https://ftpgeoinfo.msl.mt.gov/Data/Spatial/MSDI/AdministrativeBoundaries/)
 - The heroic mountainscape at the top of the page comes from the National Parks Service, in Glacier National Park.